11 March 2009 by Anna Staford

 "The three northeastern states have borders with the Chittagong Hill Tracts (CHT) of Bangladesh where meningococcal meningitis is spreading in an epidemic form," said an official of the National Institute of Communicable Diseases (NICD).

-Hepatitis A - An increased number of hepatitis A cases were reported in European travellers returning from Egypt, during the months Sep - Nov 2008.
+An increased number of hepatitis A cases were reported in European travellers returning from Egypt, during the months Sep - Nov 2008.
 In France, 26 cases were reported, Germany 34 cases and in Belgium a cluster was reported (numbers not stated).
-Investigation into the increased incidence of hepatitis A in travellers returning from Egypt pointed to a continuing common source of infection, most likely linked to Nile cruises
+The investigation into the increased incidence of hepatitis A in travellers returning from Egypt pointed to a continuing common source of infection, most likely linked to Nile cruises

 Published with the consent of The Travel Clinic Ltd.